kragen/derctuo/markdown/cyclic-fabrication-systems.md

 voltage.
-Generally the deposits are smoother when the limit is from ionic availability, while voltage limits tend to deposit dendrites (I do not understand why) so it is common to add organic thickeners to the water as "leveler brighteners" — originally gelatin and nowadays mostly secret chemicals, although some people have reported success with things like dishwashing detergent, vanillin, and corn syrup.
+Generally the deposits are smoother when the limit is from ionic availability, while voltage limits tend to deposit dendrites (I do not understand why) so it is common to add organic thickeners to the water as “leveler brighteners” — originally gelatin and nowadays mostly secret chemicals, although some people have reported success with things like dishwashing detergent, vanillin, and corn syrup.
-(There are other kinds of "brighteners" also used in electroplating which work by other means.)
+(There are other kinds of “brighteners” also used in electroplating which work by other means.)

-There have been some experiments using electrochemical machining to shape nonconductive materials such as soda-lime glass; the idea is that the electric field through the workpiece is balanced by an accumulation of ions on its opposite surfaces, one of which (in close proximity to a "cutting" electrode) is attacked by them.
+There have been some experiments using electrochemical machining to shape nonconductive materials such as soda-lime glass; the idea is that the electric field through the workpiece is balanced by an accumulation of ions on its opposite surfaces, one of which (in close proximity to a “cutting” electrode) is attacked by them.
 Since this section is dedicated to CFSs that are demonstrated to work, I will not further consider here these experiments, nor other possibilities like using anodic dissolution as a source of divalent cations to